Intestinal permeability: Research directions

-Decreasing intestinal barrier function with aging can cause increased translocation of microbial products, such as lipopolysaccharide, into the systemic blood circulation that subsequently causes systemic inflammation (inflammaging) and significant clinical outcomes: metabolic syndrome, decreased physical function, and mortality.

-It has been shown that the loss of intestinal barrier function is associated with an increased formation of nitric oxide (NO) and lower activity of arginase.
 Genetic disruption of arginase-2 in mouse attenuates the onset of senescence and extends lifespan.

 Arginase inhibitors have been developed to reduce the effect of NO on intestinal permeability.

 Leaky gut syndrome

 "Leaky gut syndrome" is a hypothetical, medically unrecognized condition.
 It has been popularized by some nutritionists and practitioners of alternative medicine who claim that restoring normal functioning of the gut wall can cure many systemic health conditions.
 However, reliable source evidence to support this claim has not been published.
 Nor has there been published any reliable evidence that the treatments promoted for so-called "leaky gut syndrome"—including nutritional supplements, probiotics, herbal remedies, (or low-FODMAP diets; low-sugar, antifungal, or gluten-free diets)—have any beneficial effect for most of the conditions they are claimed to help.

 Exercise-induced stress

 Exercise-induced stress can diminish intestinal barrier function.
 In humans, the level of physical activity modulates the gastrointestinal microbiota, an increased intensity and volume of exercise may lead to gut dysbiosis, and supplementation may keep gut microbiota in biodiversity, especially with intense exercise.
 In mice, exercise reduced the richness of the microbial community, but increased the distribution of bacterial communities.